Career Timeline of Damian Lillard: Major Achievements and Milestones

 In 2012, Damian Lillard signed a multi-year sponsorship deal with Adidas.

-In 2012, Lillard decided to skip his senior season to enter the NBA draft.
-He finished his college career as the No. 2 scorer in Weber State history (1,934 points) and the No. 5 scorer in Big Sky history.
+In 2012, Damian Lillard, widely regarded as a top point guard prospect, decided to forgo his senior season and enter the NBA draft, finishing his college career as the No. 2 scorer in Weber State history and the No. 5 scorer in Big Sky history.

 2012: 2,000th NBA Field Goal

-On January 18, in 2015, in a win over the Washington Wizards, Lillard hit his 2,000th NBA field goal, one of only eight players to reach that mark since he entered the league in 2012–13.
+On January 18, 2016, in a win over the Washington Wizards, Damian Lillard hit his 2,000th NBA field goal, one of only eight players to reach that mark since he entered the league in 2012-13.

 December 19, 2014: Career-High 43 Points